GabrielFersPin/gabrielferspin.github.io/_posts/2024-03-27-Data_Journey.md

   - Start Data Analysis with Python on Coursera
 - March:
   - Still in the Data Analysis with Python Course
-  - Making some exercises with SQL databases for the University, connecting some tables and making conclusions
+  - Making some exercises with SQL databases for the University, connecting some tables, and making conclusions
 - April:
-  - Finish the Data Analysis with Python Course
+  - Finish the Data Analysis with the Python Course
   - Start the Data Visualization Course
 - May:
-  - Continue with Data Visualization Course
+  - Continue with the Data Visualization Course
   - Studying for university exams
 - June:
-  - Take 4 exams and passed 2
+  - Take 4 exams and pass 2
 - July:
-  - Finish all the exams and passed 3 of 4
+  - Finish all the exams and pass 3 of 4
   - Failed Numeric Methods, because the exams were too hard for me
 - August
   - Finish Data Visualization Course